 I conducted my audit in accordance with the Australian Auditing Standards.
-My responsibilities under those standards are further described in the Auditor's Responsibility for the Audit of the Financial Statements section of my report.
-I am independent of the Group in accordance with the Auditor General Act 2006 and the relevant ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to my audit of the financial statements.
+My responsibilities under those standards are further described in the Auditor's responsibilities for the audit of the financial statements section of my report.

+I am independent of the Corporation in accordance with the Auditor General Act 2006 and the relevant ethical requirements of the Accounting Professional & Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (including Independence Standards) (the Code) that are relevant to my audit of the financial statements.
 I have also fulfilled my other ethical responsibilities in accordance with the Code.

 I believe that the audit evidence I have obtained is sufficient and appropriate to provide a basis for my opinion.